antaires/AI_Robotics/README.md

 * 2D localisation using Monte Carlo probabilitic methods (also called histogram filters)
 * Kalman filters and tracking objects in traffic

-These programs were written for Sebastian Thrun's (Georgia Tech) AI for Robotics course.
+These programs were written for Sebastian Thrun's CS373: AI for Robotics course.